Gynaephora rossii: Species interactions

 The caterpillars feed on Saxifraga tricuspidata, S. oppositifolia, Salix arctica, Dryas and possibly also Potentilla.
 It has also been found on Rubus acaulis, and caterpillars have been raised in laboratory settings on raspberry, Rubus idaeus, leaves.
-In Russia the caterpillars were successfully raised no a diet of Rosa, Rubus and Taraxacum in the laboratory.
+In Russia the caterpillars were successfully raised on a diet of Rosa, Rubus and Taraxacum in the laboratory.
 On Somerset Island their main food plants were recorded to be Saxifraga tricuspidata and S. oppositifolia.

 Ross observed many of the caterpillars parasitised by a species of ichneumonid wasp and a type of fly in the Canadian archipelago.
 Up to six flies can inhabit one caterpillar.
 The flies emerge from the cocoons or hibernaculae in the spring.
 These animals are parasitoids.
 The flies Ross saw were likely the tachinid fly Chetogena gelida, which appears to be host specific to Gynaephora rossii.
 On Ellesmere Island, where this moth was found to be sympatric with the closely related G. groenlandica, Chetogena gelida only attacked G. rossii, whereas the new species Exorista thula was only hosted by G. groenlandica.

 Despite living in areas free of bats, they still show avoidance responses to their sounds.
 In the High Arctic these moths are preyed upon by birds.
 The eggs are also eaten by small foraging birds; on Ellesmere Island such birds may tear open the cocoons to feed on the egg mass usually laid inside.